happybara-io/WorkflowBuddy/README.md

 Use the customizable `Outgoing Webhook` Step as part of a workflow and fill the JSON body with relevant context.
 Examples might be triggering Airtable automations when your Workflow is finished, or kicking off GitHub Actions.

+### Proxy Slack events to another service

+Workflow Buddy was originally intended for expanding the available Workflow Builder triggers within Slack, but it can also be used to proxy Slack events to another service - bypassing Workflow Builder entirely.
+This can be done by following parts of the [New Event Triggers Guide](#quickstart-new-event-triggers).
+You can skip creating a workflow, then after double checking your OAuth scopes are all set, you can `Add` a new event-> webhook mapping and connect the event to your external services URL. [](#proxy-slack-events-to-another-service)

 ### Your great idea here